Robert Ginnaven

-Early life
+Early life and education

-Ginnaven was born one minute after midnight, Robert Addison Ginnaven, Jr. was officially the first baby born in Memphis, Tennessee in the year 1937.
-He was the only child born to Pauline (née Boals), and Robert Addison Ginnaven, Sr..
-His mother worked for many years as a medical secretary in Downtown Memphis, and his father, who was in the Navy during World War II, worked for years as a deliveryman for Wonder Bread, also in Memphis.
+Ginnaven was born in Memphis, Tennessee, in 1937.
+He was the only child born to Pauline (née Boals), and Robert Addison Ginnaven, Sr. His mother worked for many years as a medical secretary in Downtown Memphis, and his father, who served in the United States Navy during World War II, worked for years as a deliveryman for Wonder Bread, also in Memphis.

-Ginnaven, Jr. graduated from Southside High School in Memphis, and from the University of Memphis with a degree in English.
-Ginnaven initially was introduced to the theatre by a classmate who suggested he try out for a production at the University of Memphis, and he was hooked for life after that time.
+Ginnaven graduated from Southside High School and earned a Bachelor of Arts degree in English from the University of Memphis.
+Ginnaven was initially introduced to the theatre by a classmate who suggested he try out for a college production.